COLAtoday City Guide Live Banner

 Fancier fare

-DeLuccas’s is a good go-to restaurant for the pizza and non-pizza lovers in your life.
-If you want pizza, order anything from specialty pizzas, strombolis, and calzones.
-If you don’t like pizza, no worries, it has a full menu of pastas, salads, some seafood options, and specials.
+DeLucca’s is a go-to spot for both pizza lovers and those who prefer other options.
+If you want pizza, order anything from specialty pizzas, strombolis, and calzones..
 Pro tip: No matter what you order, it has a wine to be paired with your meal.
 Order by the glass or bottle.

-Il Giorgione, Columbia’s beloved Italian restaurant, has served Devine Street since 2012.
+A Devine Street favorite since 2012, Il Giorgione is known for its high-quality ingredients and Italian classics.
 Known for its focus on quality ingredients and a menu featuring pasta, pizza, and more, it’s a go-to spot for both romantic evenings and family gatherings.
-Pro tip: Happy hour is on weekdays from 5 to 6 p.m. for $1 off beer and glasses of wine + $3 off bottles of wine.

 If you can’t take the wheat (gluten-free)

 All pizzas at Il Bucato are 16-inch hand-tossed and made with house-made dough.
-Fun fact: All sauces and toppings are fresh and prepared in-house.
+Fun fact: All sauces and toppings are made fresh in-house.
 Pro tip: Gluten free cauliflower crust is available for all pizzas.

 Blue Pizza